weikang761195/ts-frontend-developer/readme.md

 # LinqCash Code Challenge #1 #

 Note that if you fork this repository, your responses may be publicly available.
 Please submit your application along with the solutions attached or linked.

+It is important that you minimally attempt the problems, even if you do not arrive at a working solution.

 ## Problems ##
 You are required to provide solutions for 3 problems specified below: